 Computers in a home or office can connect to broadband using a wired connection or wireless connection.
 However, before being able to do either, a network router must be purchased or rented from the ISP (Internet service provider).
 The router is what allows your LAN (local area network) computers to communicate with the Internet.

 Once a router is connected to the Internet, the home or office computers connect to the router.
 For a wired connection, a computer often uses a Cat 5 Ethernet cable that connects from the router to the network card in the computer.
-For a wireless connection, the router must be a wireless router and be set up with a known SSID.
+For a wireless connection, the router must be a wireless router and be set up with a known SSID (service set identifier).
 Once the router is set up, a computer with a wireless network, smartphone, or another device with Wi-Fi capabilities can connect to the routers SSID.

 Why get broadband?

 A broadband Internet connection offers a faster, more enjoyable Internet experience than a dial-up connection.
-With the speedier Internet connection, web pages open more quickly, downloads are completed faster, and watching videos over the Internet is possible.
+With the speedier Internet connection, web pages open quickly, downloads are completed faster, and watching videos over the Internet is possible.

 Broadband users can also share their connection between multiple computers and devices in their home.
 For example, a router or modem with Wi-Fi capability can share one broadband connection with all computers, smartphones, and any other Wi-Fi-enabled device in the home.